An Integrated Framework of Prompt Engineering and Multidimensional Knowledge Graphs for Legal Dispute Analysis: Experiments and Evaluation of Legal Dispute Analysis

 This experiment evaluates the quality of legal content generated by models from three dimensions: citation accuracy, reasoning rationality, and conclusion reliability.
 Citation accuracy measures the accuracy of model citations of legal provisions and precedents; reasoning rationality evaluates the logic and rationality of model legal reasoning; conclusion reliability measures the reliability of model conclusions.
 The evaluation adopts a 0-1 scoring standard, with scores averaged after independent scoring by five legal experts, ensuring the objectivity and accuracy of the evaluation.

 The legal content quality evaluation results presented in Table~\ref{tab3} reveal an important observation: traditional configuration shows improvement in citation accuracy, such as DeepSeek-R1-Distill-Qwen-32B model increasing from baseline's 0.58 to 0.71 (a 22.4\% increase), but decreases in reasoning rationality and conclusion reliability, with reasoning rationality decreasing from 0.64 to 0.59 (a 7.8\% decrease) and conclusion reliability from 0.66 to 0.57 (a 13.6\% decrease).
 This "strong citation, weak reasoning" performance distribution validates this research's hypothesis: single prompts emphasize format standardization and citation completeness, causing models to tend toward "knowledge stacking" rather than "knowledge fusion," while lacking clear guidance for legal reasoning paths, hindering models from establishing complete legal analysis frameworks.
-In contrast, complete configuration achieves improvements in all three dimensions, with Llama 3.1 70B model showing the best overall performance, achieving citation accuracy of 0.85 (a 28.8\% increase from baseline), reasoning rationality of 0.86 (a 19.4\% increase), and conclusion reliability of 0.89 (an 18.7\% increase).
-Even the smallest Mistral 7B model achieved significant improvements under complete configuration, indicating that the three-stage prompt structure achieves a transition from "simple application" to "comprehensive integration," integrating legal knowledge acquisition and reasoning path guidance, enabling the model to conduct legal analysis and conclusion inference while maintaining citation precision, providing more comprehensive intelligent assistance for legal dispute analysis.
+In contrast, complete configuration achieves improvements in all three dimensions, such as Qwen/QwQ-32B model's citation accuracy increasing from baseline's 0.61 to 0.79 (a 29.5\% increase), indicating that the three-stage prompt structure achieves a transition from "simple application" to "comprehensive integration," integrating legal knowledge acquisition and reasoning path guidance, enabling the model to conduct legal analysis and conclusion inference while maintaining citation precision, providing more comprehensive intelligent assistance for legal dispute analysis.

 \FloatBarrier